-Procedure /Tutor is concerned about a student's behaviour and/or conduct within a ng process will be initiated: Initial concerns: Progress concerns are raised informally Course Tutors/Activity Leaders/Heads of Department/Heads of Course informally raise concerns with the student, highlighting the nature, extent and potential impact of the concerns, and recommend remedial action.
+5. If a Head of Course/Tutor is concerned about a student's behaviour and/or conduct within a module, the following process will be initiated:

+Course Tutors/Activity Leaders/Heads of Department/Heads of Course informally raise concerns with the student, highlighting the nature, extent and potential impact of the concerns, and recommend remedial action.
 At this stage the student may wish to seek advice from Student Support.
 The student must take remedial action.
-Continuing concerns: Progress concerns are raised formally If the Head of Course believes a student may be in danger of failing the Professional Code of Conduct in respect of professional behaviour, they will inform the Academic Administrator.
+If the Head of Course believes a student may be in danger of failing the Professional Code of Conduct in respect of professional behaviour, they will inform the Academic Administrator.
 The Head of Course will complete an Interim Report.
 The report will detail the areas in which the student may be failing, actions the student must take to improve and a timescale during which the student is expected to show sufficient improvement.
 The report will be issued to the student by the Academic Administrator and Head of Course.
 In some cases a meeting may be arranged with the student to discuss the matter further and to see what additional support the student might require in order to make the necessary improvements.
-Serious concerns: Formal warning issued If the student makes no effort to improve within the given time, a formal warning letter will be issued to the student and a meeting arranged with the Head of Course to discuss the matter.
-Continuing serious concerns: Referral to Deputy Dean If the student continues to ignore the warnings, does not seek help or makes no improvement and so continues to breach the PCC, the student will be referred to the Dean who may refer the student's case to a Progress Committee.
+If the student makes no effort to improve within the given time, a formal warning letter will be issued to the student and a meeting arranged with the Head of Course to discuss the matter.
+If the student continues to ignore the warnings, does not seek help or makes no improvement and so continues to breach the PCC, the student will be referred to the Dean who may refer the student's case to a Progress Committee.